g-omarsdottir/agile/README.md

 # Overview GitHub tools for agile product planning

-## Create a repository for the project.
+## Create a Repository for the Project.
 - The following applies to the menu in this repository.

-## Add template for user stories
+## Add Template for User Stories

 - Click on settings on the main bar.
 - Scroll down to “Features” heading, and inside “Issues” click on “Set up templates.”